Working papers

 Media: uc3nomics (English); Nada es Gratis (Spanish).

-Hate in the Tropics: Political Leaders and the Social Acceptability of Online Hate Speech (PDF)
+Hate in the Tropics: Political Leaders and the Social Acceptability of Online Hate Speech (RedNIE Working Paper)

 with D. Marino Fages.

-Abstract: How does the advent of political information influence social norms and individual behavior?
-This paper examines the impact of Bolsonaro’s victory in the 2018 Brazilian presidential election on the prevalence of hate speech.
-Using over 37.6 million tweets from 2017 to 2019, we apply natural language processing techniques to identify hate speech in tweets.
-We exploit the election outcome as an unexpected information shock and implement difference-in-differences designs to estimate its causal effect.
-Our findings reveal a substantial increase in online hate speech following the election, particularly in municipalities where Bolsonaro received less electoral support, and primarily driven by the extensive margin.
-Classifying hate speech by target, we find that the increase is concentrated in homophobic and sexist content—areas in which Bolsonaro’s rhetoric was highly controversial.
-These patterns are consistent with a belief-updating mechanism, suggesting that the election outcome reshaped perceptions of the social acceptability of expressing hate.
+Abstract: How does the advent of political information influence social norms?
+This paper examines the impact of Jair Bolsonaro’s victory in the 2018 Brazilian presidential election on the prevalence of hate speech.
+We apply Natural Language Processing techniques to detect hate speech in over 37.6 million tweets, and leverage the electoral surprise of Bolsonaro’s victory in a difference-in-differences design.
+Our findings reveal a substantial increase in online hate speech following the election, particularly in municipalities where Bolsonaro’s vote share was lower—where his local and national support diverged most.
+The increase is primarily driven by the extensive margin of hate speech and is concentrated in homophobic and sexist content—areas in which Bolsonaro’s rhetoric was highly controversial.
+Overall, these patterns suggest that the election outcome reshaped perceptions of the social acceptability of expressing hate.

 Selected work-in-progress